 Where can I buy travel insurance?

-The quickest and easiest way to purchase a travel insurance policy is via a comparison site such as MoneySuperMarket* as it allows you to easily compare the cost and different levels of cover between the policies.
+The quickest and easiest way to purchase a travel insurance policy is via a comparison site such as Compare the Market* or MoneySuperMarket* as you can easily compare the cost and different levels of cover between the policies.
 A downside to a comparison site, however, is that they are usually not whole of market which means that you may not always get the best deal.

 You may also be offered the chance to purchase a travel insurance policy when buying a package holiday.
 Make sure you check the terms carefully to ensure you are covered properly for your trip as you may not necessarily have been offered the best cover to suit your needs.